-2. Domain names in the id.au 2LD must:
+2. Domain names in the id.au 2LD must be:

-- a) exactly match the registrant's personal name; or - b) be an acronym or abbreviation of the registrant's personal name; or - c) be otherwise closely and substantially connected to the registrant, because the domain name: - (i) is derived from one or more words of the registrant's personal name; or - (ii) includes one or more words of the registrant's personal name; or - (iii) is a personal name by which the registrant is known.
+- a) an exact match, abbreviation or acronym of the registrant's personal name; or - b) otherwise closely and substantially connected to the registrant, because the domain name: - (i) includes, or is derived from, one or more words of the registrant's personal name; or - (ii) is a name by which the registrant is commonly known (ie. a nickname).